andreterceiro/dio-az-204--exploring-azure-app-service/README.md

 with slots you can have different versions of your web app and you can switch between them.
 You can also select a portion of the traffic to be redirected to one slot and another part to be redirected to another slot.

+Teacher said that slots is well applied to canary releases, where you wanna to limit the new version of the app to a small percent of the users, to rollback an implantation and to blue/green deployments.

 # Slides of the class